basecamp/bcx-api/sections/calendar_events.md

 }
 ```

-This will return `200 OK`, with the URL of the new calendar_event in the `Location` header, if the creation was a success.
+This will return `201 Created`, with the URL of the new calendar_event in the `Location` header and a JSON representation of the event in the response body, if the creation was a success.
 If the dates are not in the proper format, you'll get a `400 Bad Request`.

 Update calendar event